 Adriane Otopalik, PhD

 Mentor: Oliver Hobert, PhD

 Adriane Otopalik is probing how nerve cells communicate.
-She’s investigating electrical synapses, or gap junctions – protein communication channels that pass ions directly between nerve cells.
-Otopalik is using the transparent roundworm, C. elegans, and its associated genetic and imaging tools to decode these synapses’ molecular underpinnings.
+They're investigating electrical synapses, or gap junctions – protein communication channels that pass ions directly between nerve cells.
+Otopalik is using the transparent roundworm, C. elegans, and associated genetic and imaging tools to decode these synapses’ molecular underpinnings.
 The results could reveal how electrical synapses assemble during development, an unsolved mystery in neuroscience.
 Otopalik hopes to illuminate the diverse roles these synapses play in nervous system function and behavior.

 Michelle Richter, PhD

 Michelle Richter wants to improve the genome editing toolkit that includes CRISPR.
 These protein tools can add or remove portions of mutated genetic information – and could potentially treat diseases such as cystic fibrosis and cancer.
 Richter plans to engineer proteins that can switch one class of DNA building block into the other.
 About 20 percent of genetic diseases are caused by a single one of these switches and are currently untreatable with genome editing.